aquasecurity/trivy-operator/docs/index.md

 - Automated compliance report - NSA, CISA Kubernetes Hardening Kubernetes Guidance v1.0
 - Penetration test results for a Kubernetes cluster.
 - [Custom Resource Definitions] and a [Go module] to work with and integrate a range of security scanners.
-- The [Octant Plugin] and the [Lens Extension] that make security reports available through familiar Kubernetes interfaces.

 <figure>
   <img src="images/trivy-operator-overview.png" />